AUTOPHAGY

 29.)
 Autophagy: cellular and molecular mechanisms

-30.) protein conjugation system essential for Autophagy
+30.)
+A protein conjugation system essential for Autophagy

 31.)
 Induction of Autophagy and inhibition of tumorigenesis by beclin 1